klavinslab/aquaverse/docs/protocol_developer/show.md

 Show blocks are created and displayed in the technician view with the `show` method.
 `show` takes a single argument: a code block.
 This code block contains the contents that are intended to be shown to the technician.
-This might take the form of instructions with how to proceed with a protocol, or of user input fields to collect sample measurements for storing in the lab database.
+This might take the form of instructions with how to proceed with a protocol, or of user input fields to collect sample measurements to store in the lab database.
 Each call to `show` constitutes a new slide in the technician view that will be shown while running the protocol.
 Lets create a simple protocol with a show block that says "Hello World"